atiumcache/pure-recipe/README.md

 ## Future Work

+- Adding more robust error handling.
-- More error catching for invalid inputs.
+- Implementing unit tests for reliability.
-- Unit tests.
-- Different color themes.
+- Introducing different color themes.
 - ~~Ability to pass in a list of URLs to save, all at once.~~
-- Search for recipes from the terminal.
+- Searching for recipes directly from the terminal.
 - ~~Browse your saved-recipes folder in the terminal.~~

+## Contributing

+Contributions are welcome!
+If you have a suggestion or want to contribute code, please feel free to make a pull request or open an issue.

 ## License